ATaka93/proximity-based-urban-planning-review/docs/prisma-protocol.md

 ## PRISMA flow diagram

-Summary of the flow: Records identified (WoS + Scopus, combined): 3,942
+Summary of the flow:
+Records identified (WoS + Scopus, combined): 3,942
 | duplicates removed: 1,576
 v
 Records screened by abstract: 2,366
-| excluded at abstract screening: 1,326
+| excluded at abstract screening: 1,339
 v
-Records included in final corpus: 1,040
+Records included in final corpus: 1,027

 See `prisma-flow-diagram.png` in this folder for the visual version of this flow, formatted per PRISMA 2020 guidelines.

 ## Topic labelling

-Six latent topics (T1–T6) were identified via LDA (k=6).
-See `topic-codebook.md` in this folder for the interpretive labels assigned to each topic and the top terms used to justify each label.
+Six latent topics (T1–T6) were identified via LDA (k=6) on the final corpus of 1,027 records.
+See `topic-codebook.md` in this folder for the interpretive labels assigned to each topic, the top terms used to justify each label, and the statistical justification for k=6.